kumuluz/kumuluzee-graphql/README.md

     }
 }
 ```

+### Defining GraphQL subscriptions
+Subscriptions are not supported at this time.

 ### Annotating GraphQL arguments
 The `@GraphQLArgument` annotation must be used for defining the arguments.
 It allows you to override argument's name,